AdaCore/gnatstudio/docs/users_guide/main_window.rst

 instead select the :menuselection:`Edit --> Paste Previous` menu, the entry below that is inserted instead.

-If you double-click any of these entries, GPS inserts the corresponding text in the current editor and makes the entry you click current, so selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will insert that same entry again.
+If you double-click any of these entries, GNAT Studio inserts the corresponding text in the current editor and makes the entry you click current, so selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will insert that same entry again.